data-miner00/TTourism/README.md

 - Home screen (shows the different attractions)
 - About screen (details and informations about the app)
 - Detail screen (screen where one of the attraction on home screen was tapped)

+## How To Run
+1. Fork the project to your profile
+2. Clone to your local repository
+3. cd into the directory and run `npm install` first
+4. Then you are done

+## Suggestion
+Do you guys prefer `Functional` component or `Class` component?
+This project is using functional component so if class component is okay also

+## Expo --> React-Native
+Convert to React Native if possible.